INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2] THE BENSEN & WALLIS GYROPLANES

-* There was some development of Cierva's ideas during the war, the most prominent being the German Focke-Achgelis "Fa 330 Bachstelze (Wagtail)".
+* There was some branching development of Cierva's ideas during the war, the most prominent being the German Focke-Achgelis "Fa 330 Bachstelze (Wagtail)".
 It was what as known as a "rotor kite" or "gyrokite" or "gyroglider", which had to be towed into the air since it lacked an engine.
 It looked a little like an ultralight helicopter, with a metal-tube frame, a standard aircraft tail assembly, and the pilot sitting exposed on a frame seat under a rotor.
 It had a three-bladed rotor with a diameter of 8.5 meters / 28 feet (7.3 meters / 24 feet in early production), and a total weight of about 72 kilograms (160 pounds).

 FOCKE-ACHGELIS FA 330